 Even though the construction and implementation of a DSL-based system is already greatly facilitated, evolving such a system is still a complex undertaking.

 This is probably why DSL technology is mostly used in relatively stable domains that have matured over the years (e.g. LaTeX for typesetting).
-Unfortunately, the domain of media is in continuous flux, exploring new possibilities and trying to exploit advances in available technology.
+As we have argued in the former sections we believe that DSL-technology is a valid candidate for improving the way in which iMedia software products are developed.
+Yet the domain of media is in continuous flux, exploring new possibilities and trying to exploit advances in available technology.
 Hence in our research we focus especially on the evolvability of such IMSGS implementations.

 In the following section we illustrate the impact of unanticipated changes in an IMSGS with the quiz example.
 In Section 3.2 we will briefly discuss the problem of implicit dependencies which are actually the reason behind the difficulties encountered when evolving an IMSGS.
-Consequently we will introduce the mechanisms we had to conceive and develop to counter these difficulties in Section 3.3.
+Consequently we will introduce the mechanisms we had to conceive and develop to counter these difficulties in Section 3.3